 Knowing how to ask a professor to round up your grade is a very useful thing every student should master.
 College is a challenging and demanding environment.
 Staying on top of your game is not always possible.
 Chasing high scores is exhausting.
 Luckily, there is something you can do to fix and prevent your borderline results.
 The best way for sure is studying day and night.
 It is not always the case, and you should have a contingency plan.
-It should definitely include the knowledge of how to ask a professor for a grade bump or how to get good grades without studying.
+It should definitely include the knowledge of how to ask a professor for a grade bump or how to get good grades in college.

 If you have not invested enough time and effort into lessons and your participation scores are low, grade grubbing is most probably impossible.
 The feasible plan is asking a professor for an additional assignment to get extra points.
 Still, you should consider all angles.
 Maybe a better grade is not needed this semester and you can get another ‘A’ on a different subject.
 This can also balance your score.
 It is not worth risking the relationship with the instructor, especially if you know you did not do your best this time.
+Learn how to be smart in school without studying when you have free time, too.

 One good solution on how to ask a professor to round up your grade is requesting to redo your tasks.
 It’s a great way to show that you are putting some effort into performance improvement.
 Besides, this gesture demonstrates your interest in a particular subject.
 So your request shouldn’t be left without attention.
 However, make sure that the teacher is open to such requests.
 Far not everybody will give a second chance.
+Paying someone to do homework is the straight way to a good grade.

 Here’s another suggestion on how to ask a professor for a grade bump.
 Collect some evidence of your work during the course.
 Your professor needs proof of your effort.
 While preparing the evidence, think about the way you are going to deliver it.
 Your instructor does not owe you anything.
 It is your responsibility to attend lessons, take an active part, and ensure you have enough points for the end of the semester.
 Approach this issue in a calm way and be reasonable.
 Mention any involvement in any extracurricular activities or research you are conducting.
 All professors should see the solid grounds since revising the score of one student is not fair in relation to others.
+In your spare time, learn how to get good grades from the get-go without rounding up.

 Now let’s talk about how to email a teacher about a better grade.
 There are several types of emails you can write in this case: